-Washington served as first US President from (1789-1797).
-Towards the end of his term, he grew weary of politics, in particular he didn’t like the factionalization of politics into different parties.
+Washington agreed, but towards the end of his second term he grew weary of politics, in particular he didn’t like the factionalization of politics into different parties.
 He refused to join the Federalists, despite mostly agreeing with their policies.
 In some respects, Washington preferred the ideal of strong central government.
 Although he fought the British, he appreciated the strength of a unified political body.
 However, Washington was keen to avoid the pomp and ceremony associated with Monarchs.
-He preferred to use the address of Mr. President.

 In 1796, he published a Farewell Address which offered his thoughts on civic virtue and political governance.
 It expressed Washington’s belief in the virtue of the union of states, seeking a peaceful foreign policy and adherence to the constitution and democracy.